Diffusion Approximation for an Overloaded X Model Via a Stochastic Averaging Principle: Remaining Proofs of Lemmas in and

-In this section we prove the six lemmas in the previous two sections, which were used in the proof of Theorem \ref{lmTvFCLT}.
+In this section we prove five lemmas in the previous two sections, which were used in the proof of Theorem \ref{lmTvFCLT}.
 We prove them in the order needed for the proof.
+We prove the one remaining lemma, Lemma \ref{lmCumFzn} justifying the approximation by the frozen process $\hat{C}^n_f$, afterwards in \S \ref{secFrozenPf}.